-BLUEFISH fishing has been consistent as it should be for this time of year.
-Larger bluefish weighing in the lower teens have been attacking bunker schools in the lower tidal rivers during dawn and dusk and along most reefs.
-Eastern sound has seen much better fishing for "alligator" blues.
+BLUEFISH fishing is improving daily in the east.
+Central and western sound anglers continue to wait for large numbers of bluefish to arrive, especially around tournament time.
+Eastern Sound has seen much better fishing for "alligator" blues.
 Bluefish fishing spots include the reefs off Watch Hill, the Race, Thames River, Sluiceway, Plum Gut, Pigeon Rip, lower Connecticut River, Long Sand Shoal, Sixmile Reef, Falkner Island area, New Haven Harbor and upper reaches, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middleground, Penfield Reef, and Cable and Anchor Reef.
-SNAPPER fishing has improved in the tidal creeks and rivers with fish measuring now about 4 to 6 inches in length.
+SNAPPER fishing has improved in the tidal creeks and rivers with fish measuring 6 to 8 inches in length.

-BLACK SEA BASS fishing has become a deep water bite.
-Western Sound anglers should fish near the Norwalk Islands.
-I highly recommend a party/charter boat trip to fish off of Block Island...there are many giant-sized sea bass out there.
+BLACK SEA BASS fishing has been very consistent in the east.
+Plan a trip on a party/charter boat trip to fish off of Block Island...there are many giant-sized sea bass out there.
 Eastern Sound (Fishers Island to Block Island and northeast of Montauk) anglers are having better success.
-Fishing is still good on the major reefs in the Eastern Sound.
+Fishing is still good on the major reefs in the eastern Sound.
 For those willing to travel, Block Island Sound is the place to be for humpback sea bass.
-Closer to home, the rocky reefs from Madison to Branford have been consistent all season.
-A reminder to all anglers...If you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
+Closer to home, the rocky reefs from Niantic, to Branford (Faulkner Ilsand) have been consistent all season.
+A reminder to all anglers...if you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
 A descending devise such as the Shelton Fish Descender can help assist the sea bass air bladder to recompress and get safely back down to the depths.
 See Fishsmart.org for more information.

 SUMMER FLOUNDER (fluke) fishing is fair but you have to put your time in to land legal -sized fish.
-Still some double digit doormat fluke being caught by lucky anglers in the Eastern Sound.
+Still some double digit doormat fluke being caught by lucky anglers.
+Apparently, the bite is in very shallow water (4 to 15 feet).
+Hit those beach areas where all the bait is.
 Live lining snapper blues in deep water (80 to 100') is the preferred method by fluke sharpies.
 The usual summer flounder spots include the south shore of Fishers Island (Isabella Beach, Wilderness Point), Napatree Point and along the beach, off the Stonington breakwater, mouth of the Mystic River over to Groton Long Point, Twotree Island Channel, Black Point/Niantic Bay including the Bloody Grounds, Sound View Beach, Long Sand Shoal, Falkner Island area, New Haven Harbor, off the mouth of the Housatonic River during the flood tide, and around the Norwalk Islands.

-SCUP (porgy) fishing is good on the major reefs with hubcap size (15+ inches in length) fish being reported!
-In the west the Norwalk area is fishing very well.
-If possible, take a trip to the East, southeast of Block Island (great fishing).
+SCUP (porgy) fishing is good throughout Long Island Sound.
+The central and western Sound is loaded with hubcap size (15+ inches in length) fish.
+In the west the Norwalk area (Cockenoe Island) is fishing very well.
+If possible, take a trip to the east, southeast of Block Island (great fishing).
 Otherwise, some good locations in the west are: the lower Housatonic River to Charles Island, Morningside (Milford), Coast Guard Jetty at Southport Beach, Rick Jetty at Calf Pasture beach, South Benson Fishing Pier, Sherwood Island, Pleasure Beach Fishing Pier, St Mary's by the Sea and Stratford wall along with Long Beach (excellent shore spots).
 Other shore spots include Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
 Fish during the high tide at these shore locations.
 Locate your favorite Enhanced Shore Fishing Opportunities for these hard fighting and excellent eating "Reef Slammers".